txk8/txk8.github.io/content/about.md

 +++
 title = "About"
-date = "2025-11-25"
 author = "Kate"
 type = "page"
 +++

-## Hi there
+## Hi👋

 My name is Kate Fowler and I'm an Azure Cloud Engineer with a background in Cyber Security.
 Focused on building and securing cloud environments, and learning new technologies.

-Outside of work, I'm into sports especially weightlifting, language learning, and travelling the world.
+Outside of work, I'm into sports especially weightlifting🏋‍♀, language learning🇪🇸, and travelling the world🌴.